ThaiDuongVu/Solar/README.md

 ### Contributing

 **Solar** is completely open to community contribution.
-If you want to contribute to the development of the project, please follow the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) in your code, just to keep things consistent :).
+Any effort to help expand the scope and capability of the framework is greatly appreciated 🤗.